-- Quality management in accordance with DIN EN ISO 9001:2015, - Occupational health and safety management system in accordance with OHSAS 18001:2007, - Environmental management in accordance with DIN EN ISO 14001:2015, - Energy management in accordance with DIN EN ISO 50001:2011.
+- Quality management in accordance with DIN EN ISO 9001, - Occupational health and safety management in accordance with DIN ISO 45001, - Environmental management in accordance with DIN EN ISO 14001, - Energy management in accordance with DIN EN ISO 50001.

 In addition, the management system meets the standards required of a technical safety management system in accordance with the DVGW Code of Practice G 1000.
 The conformity of the integrated management system with the standards is regularly reviewed by accredited certification bodies.